SFPUC: Groundwater Educational Video from BAYCAT on Vimeo.

 The San Francisco Groundwater Supply Project is an important component of the Water System Improvement Program

 - Local: Our environment and our City face many unknowns in the future from possible drought, earthquakes and climate change.
 A local water source will give us more control over the use and operation of our water supplies.

 - Sustainable: Groundwater is a renewable water source that is replenished through natural processes.

-- Reliable: This project diversifies the city’s water supply portfolio, which will reduce our dependence on a single source, thus making us less vulnerable to disrupted services.
+- Reliable: This project diversifies the City’s water supply portfolio, which will reduce our dependence on a single source, thus making us less vulnerable to disrupted services.

-- Responsible: This project will coordinate closely with the SFPUC’s Westside Basin Groundwater Monitoring Program, a robust monitoring network, to make sure that we operate in a responsible and sustainable manner so that this groundwater basin will be available for generations to come.
+- Responsible: This project will coordinate closely with the SFPUC’s Westside Basin Groundwater Monitoring Program, a robust monitoring network, to make sure that we operate in a responsible and sustainable manner so that this groundwater resource basin will be available for generations to come.